Action on Smoking and Health: Campaigns

+ASH advocated for the Tobacco and Vapes Act, the first part of which came into effect on 29 April 2026.
+A generational tobacco sales ban for anyone born after 2008, will be implemented on 1 January 2027.
+Additionally, it gives the government powers to regulate their packaging, branding, contents and display.

 Membership

 ASH covers the whole of the UK and encourages supporters to get involved in the organisation's work, or just lend financial support.
-ASH Northern Ireland, ASH Scotland and ASH Wales are separate organisations.
+ASH coordinates the Smokefree Action Coalition, a group of more than 300 organisations across the United Kingdom.
+The coalition includes ASH Scotland, ASH Wales and ASH Northern Ireland.
+Its geographical remit covers England for devolved matters such as health and the United Kingdom as a whole for reserved matters like taxation and illicit tobacco.

 ASH Scotland

 ASH Scotland is an independent Scottish charity which aims to take action to reduce the harm caused by tobacco.
 First founded under the auspices of the Royal College of Physicians of Edinburgh in 1973, ASH Scotland became a wholly separate charity in 1993.
 ASH Scotland was awarded a WHO World No Tobacco Day Award in 2018.

 The organisation seeks to improve health and quality of life by limiting the number of young people taking up smoking, reducing the number of adult smokers, protecting people from second-hand smoke and tackling the inequality resulting from tobacco use.
 This involves campaigning for change in the law, providing information to politicians, healthcare professionals and the public, and running programmes designed to help people be tobacco-free.

 Following ASH Scotland campaigns, Scotland was the first part of the UK to introduce smoke-free public places legislation and the first part of the UK (and the third country globally) to declare a tobacco-free date (2034) as part of the Scottish Government's tobacco control strategy 'Creating a tobacco-free generation'.
+The Roadmap to create a tobacco-free Scotland by 2034, began in January 2022, and was created by the ASH Scotland together with Public Health Scotland, The Society of Chief Officers of Trading Standards in Scotland (SCOTSS), Cessation coordinators, and academics.
+The Scottish Government’s 2023 Tobacco and Vaping Framework renewed this national objective.